galfas/shopping-list/README.md

 # This project is a shopping list service,

 ### Tecnology
-This project is built in java 8 with spring boot, gradle and use mongodb as data repository and Redis as distributed lock.
+This project is built in java 8 with spring boot;
+- Mongodb as data repository and
+- Redis as distributed lock.
+- RabbitMQ as message broker

 The project comes ready with an instance of Gradle wrapper.